 1) Big Game

-- 11 to 17 - need a juvenile hunting license and necessary tags and be age 12 by the time of the hunt.
+- 12 to 17 - need a Youth License and necessary tags and be age 12 by the time of the hunt.
+(Youth License includes Angler, Hunter, Shellfish, and Columbia River Basin Endorsement for $10)

 2) Upland and Waterfowl hunting

-- 13 and younger - must obtain a FREE youth license and answer HIP questions so the HIP validation appears on their license
+- 13 and younger - must answer HIP questions so the HIP validation appears on their license

-- 14 to 17 - must purchase a juvenile hunting license, purchase the correct bird stamp and answer the corresponding HIP questions.
+- 14 to 17 - must purchase the correct bird stamp and answer the corresponding HIP questions.

-- 16 to 17 – if hunting waterfowl, must buy a federal duck stamp along with a juvenile hunting license, waterfowl bird stamp and the waterfowl HIP validation.
+- 16 to 17 – if hunting waterfowl, must buy a federal duck stamp along with a Youth License, waterfowl bird stamp and the waterfowl HIP validation.

 |12-year-old Hunter Paustian with turkeys taken with a compound bow